-King Song seems to be looking to be the all-around solid manufacturers, finding a balance between Aesthetics, innovation, quality, performance & safety.
+King Song seems to be looking to be an all-around solid manufacturer, finding a balance between Aesthetics, innovation, quality, performance & safety.
 King Song’s specs might not be as spectacular as Gotway’s or Veterans’ nor as cutting edge as InMotion but generally, King Song wheels offer overall better quality, reliability & safety with very adequate performance.

 Where King Song pushes the envelope is in the aesthetic design of the wheel.
-Our electric unicycle buying guide describes the new S18 looks like something out of a science fiction movie.
+Our electric unicycle buying guide describes the new S18 as looking like something out of a science fiction movie.
 King Song wheels are solid all-around performers.
 The kind of wheel one wants to ride every day.

 |Releases||About a 2 year|

-The fast movers of EUC makers, Gotway generally will release more new models per year than the other makers.
+The fast movers of EUC makers, Begode generally will release more new models per year than the other makers.
 These guys want to be on the cutting edge of performance.
-They will have the greatest range of devices starting at a small 10″ wheel on the mTen3 to the GOTWAY “Monster”, the biggest EUC with a 22-inch diameter wheel and a 100v system.
+They will have the greatest range of devices starting at a small 10″ wheel on the mTen3 to the Begode “Monster”, the biggest EUC with a 22-inch diameter wheel and a 100v system.

-There is a price to pay for such cutting edge performance and this is sacrifice is seen in build quality especially in the non-performance areas of the wheel, such as lights, casings, and pedals.
+There is a price to pay for such cutting-edge performance and this sacrifice is seen in build quality, especially in the non-performance areas of the wheel, such as lights, casings, and pedals.
 Gotway wheels are for the EUC pilot looking for his adrenaline rush.

 |Releases||3+ a year|

-Guangzhou Veteran Intelligent Technology Ltd. is made up of ex- Gotway engineers.
+Guangzhou Veteran Intelligent Technology Ltd. is made up of ex.
+Begode-Gotway engineers.
 An article published on the website of Russian EUC distributor Ecodrift implied there was a difference between the marketing team and engineers over the vision of Gotway.
 Whatever the split, EUC riders are the recipients of the benefits of the new company.

 Veteran does not have a huge marketing presence but they do have a huge presence.
 The Sherman, their flagship is the fastest wheel available today with a range exceeding 100 miles.
 However, there are tradeoffs for such a wheel.
 There is no trolley handle and no anti-spin switch.
 And it is a very very heavy wheel limiting its portability.
 Veteran is a company to look at for great things in the future.
 The Sherman is a Monster machine.